jadianes/jadianes.github.io/_posts/2015-04-26-on-being-a-senior-SW-engineer.md

 For me, the main duty of a senior technical worker, a software engineer in my case, is making sound professional decisions.
 It is expected from somebody hired as a senior engineer to make decisions, and try to make them as right as possible based on your capabilities.
 This decision-making process is supported by:

-- Having the experience making decisions!
-There is no substitute for having experience with trying things out, with success, and with failure (and overcoming it).
+- Having experience making decisions!
+There is no substitute for having experience with all the trying things out, with success, and with failure (and overcoming it).
 That’s human nature.

 - Having the skills to solve the right problem with the right tool or technique.
 This one is very straightforward.
 The software business is a very technical and competitive one, and a good engineer needs to be tech-savy and a good problem solver.